-Mitch serves as VP, Membership on the Executive Committee of NALSC (National Association of Legal Search Consultants) where he also chairs the Nominations Committee.
+Mitch now serves as President of NALSC (National Association of Legal Search Consultants) after terms as Membership Chair and helming the Nominations Committee.

 When he is not recruiting, Mitch spends much of his time on family and playing and organizing tennis matches.
-He is the former Membership Chair at Germantown Cricket Club in Philadelphia where he served on the Board of Governors for many years and attempts to play tennis three times per week year-round.
-He has also been very active as Co-Chair of Ace for a Cure, a fundraising event that occurs in June each year benefiting the JDRF - dedicated to turning Type one Diabetes into Type none.
+He is the former Membership Chair at Germantown Cricket Club in Philadelphia where he served on the Board of Governors for many years and attempts to play tennis three to four times per week year-round.
+He has also served as Co-Chair of Ace for a Cure, a fundraising event that occurs in June each year benefiting the JDRF - dedicated to turning Type one Diabetes into Type none.